C624-PS010/nusatawan-api/README.md

 Assign value to all the necessary variable to environment variable, look at the reference in `.env.dev`

 `PORT`
 `DATABASE_URL`
+`DIRECT_URL`
 `JWT_SECRET`
 `JWT_ADMIN_SECRET`
+`SUPABASE_PROJECT_URL`
+`SUPABASE_ANON_KEY`

-### Database Setup
+### Database and Storage Setup

+This project uses PostgreSQL as a database, make sure that your PostgreSQL service has been running.

+We also uses supabase for clous storage, you have to also make sure to store all the necessary database and supabase environment variables first.

-Make sure that your MySQL service has been running, then do the migration and seeding using Prisma.
+After storing all the necessary database and the supabase information, do the migration and seeding using Prisma.

 ```bash
   npm run migrate